PDS Training Programs

-PDS's Appellate Training Director, James Klein, manages the PDS-CJA Appellate Consultation and Assistance Program.
-James Klein is available full-time to consult with members of the CJA Appellate Panel in order to offer intensive assistance with the writing of their briefs.
+PDS's Appellate Training Director, James Whitehead, manages the PDS-CJA Appellate Consultation and Assistance Program.
+James Whitehead is available full-time to consult with members of the CJA Appellate Panel in order to offer intensive assistance with the writing of their briefs.

 In important respects, however, the program will differ from the model of assistance used internally at PDS.
 Within PDS, consultation and advice are provided in the form of close supervision by a more experienced attorney who exercises oversight authority.
 In the PDS-CJA program, all authority will remain with the CJA attorney.
 Participating in the program will not commit anyone to accepting any direction or edits.

 The PDS-CJA program will also differ from PDS’s internal model because, given the constraints on his time, we cannot guarantee the availability or degree of assistance on any particular case.
 Depending on their own workloads, members of the PDS Appellate Division might be available on occasion to help with the evaluation of appellate issues and the editing of drafts.